Cacao Ceremonies

 • A dedicated central alter space honouring the four directions; Water, Air, Earth, Fire

-• An acknowledgement of Land and Country
+• An Acknowledgement of Land and Country

 • An infusion of cacao with other herbal medicines like Blue Lotus or Mugwort